RayBenefield/hermes/worklog.md

 # Work Log

+## #84

+The last session was actually a double session due to this ridiculous bug that I kept running into probably due to Jest's cache.

 ## #83

 Refactored out the game started trigger and set it up so triggers can go through